Acucarinho/havoc-obfuscator/README.md

 - IIS 8.5 impersonation to better mimic a legitimate Microsoft IIS server, including removing the `X-Havoc: True` header to avoid detection.
 - A fix in `./teamserver/cmd/server/teamserver.go` addressing an issue where Havoc sends a request to `/`, receives a 301 redirect to `/home/`, but `/home/` returns a 404 with length 0.
 - The included script fixes this problem by serving a fake page instead of a 404 error.
+- Refactors the Havoc C2 codebase by renaming all occurrences of the commands `Execute` and `Shell` (both uppercase and lowercase variants) to a new unified command name: `miniMice`.

 ## Installation